JUMPSEAT

 Key Takeaways

-• Boeing's MQ-25 completes first flight.
+• Boeing's MQ-25 Stingray completed its first 2-hour flight.

 Sign in to view key takeaways Get full access to in-depth analysis and key takeaways.